medelfor/surreal-docs-documentation/surdocs/docs/reference/cli/auth.md

 # auth

-This page describes the `auth` command, the command used to save an [access token](docs/cli/global-options#access-tokens "Access tokens") in the system's vault.
+This page describes the `auth` command, the command used to save [access tokens](docs/cli/global-options#access-tokens "Access tokens") in the system's vault.

 ### General description and syntax